 Strategic Enrollment Planning: A Q&A for Enrollment Managers

-For almost a decade I have led strategic enrollment planning work at RNL.
-It’s my pleasure to work with colleges and universities of every size, type, and mission to create strategic enrollment plans that help them respond to an increasingly turbulent environment and to align with ever-changing academic demands, employment needs, and student diversity.
+For over a decade now I have led strategic enrollment planning work at RNL.
+It’s my pleasure and feeds my passion to work with colleges and universities of every size, type, and mission to create strategic enrollment plans that help them respond to a turbulent environment and to align with ever-changing academic demands, employment needs, and student diversity.

 What are the building blocks of a strategic enrollment plan?